pkgw/webtex/how/index.md

 scientific papers is *very constrained*.
 For instance, look at [these amazing examples of modern TeX design](http://tex.stackexchange.com/questions/1319/showcase-of-beautiful-typography-done-in-tex-friends).
-There’s no we we can build a generic system to turn all of these into HTML!
+There’s no way we can build a generic system to turn all of these into HTML!
 But scientific articles are pretty much all the same: Title.
 Abstract.
 Sectioning.
 Footnotes.
 Figures.
 References.
 Tables.
 Equations. *Sometimes* enumerated lists.
 There is a very finite set of features that we need to